California Penal Code 470 PC: Forgery Laws

 What is forgery under California law?

-Forgery occurs when someone signs another person's name, falsifies a document, or alters a document with the intent to commit fraud.
+Forgery occurs under PC 470 when an individual signs another person's name, alters financial documents, or creates fake legal instruments with the intent to commit fraud.

 Is forgery always a felony in California?

-No. Forgery is typically a wobbler offense, meaning it may be charged as either a misdemeanor or felony depending on the circumstances.
+No. Forgery is a "wobbler" offense.
+It can be charged as a misdemeanor or a felony depending on the value involved, the defendant's background, and prosecutor discretion.

 What is the maximum sentence for felony forgery?

-Can someone be charged with forgery even if no money was lost?
+Can I be convicted of forgery if no money was lost?

 Can forgery charges be dismissed?

-An experienced criminal defense attorney can analyze the evidence, challenge the prosecution's claims, and develop strategies to reduce or dismiss the charges.
+The defense team at Esfandi Law Group will analyze the evidence, challenge the prosecution's claims, and work tirelessly to reduce or dismiss your charges.
+Schedule your free consultation today.